-The museum and meetinghouse will officially open for the season on June 2, 2019.
+The museum and meetinghouse will officially close for the season on Sept.
+29, 2019.

 Please note - we are open anytime for viewing by simply contacting us, and we will gladly arrange a time to meet you for a tour.

 Please stop in and see our new exhibits relating to the area churches that the Evangelical movement has had an affect on these nearly 200 years.